 A sample of 56 peasant farmers was selected using a nonprobability purposive (heterogeneous) sampling technique to select representatives from the target population.
 The primary data were collected through interviews.
 The researcher conducted face-to-face interviews with participants.
-These interviews involved unstructured and generally openended questions intended to elicit opinions views and from the participants.
+These interviews involved unstructured and generally open-ended questions that were few in number and intended to elicit views and opinions from the participants.
 The purpose of the interviews was to understand the subject matter of the research through interactive dialogue with them.
-Three group discussions targeting small-scale farmers practicing conservation farming were conducted.
+Three focus group discussions targeting small-scale farmers practicing conservation farming were conducted.